carbon-io/carbond/doc/SecurityStrategies.md

 ### Explicit Security

+Explicit security relies on ACLs defined on endpoints and data to describe what permissions users have and automatically enforce those permissions.
+Using this technique often involves less code and more configuration.

 For example, a ```/users/:userId/contacts``` endpoint meant to retrieve the all the ```Contact```s the currently authenticated user has permission to see might be written as:

 ```